bfeitknecht/vault/wiki/linear independence.md

 \end{align}
 $$

-In other words, if at least one vector is a linear combination of some others, the set of vectors is not linearly independent.
+In other words, if one vector is a linear combination of the others, then the set is not linearly independent.